Small Ship Cruises

 Enjoy a horse-drawn carriage tour of Mackinac Island to the Grand Hotel, and lecture by the hotel’s Resident Historian

-Learn about Ojibwe Native Americans on Manitoulin Island, including a visit to a historic church and attendance at a smudging ceremony and pow wow
+Learn about Ojibwe Native Americans on Manitoulin Island, including attending a smudging ceremony and pow wow

 Cruise into the mists of our Niagara Falls cruise aboard the Hornblower